 Sophie’s father has middle-class behaviour and attitude and likes to live a simple and calm life.
-He is completely tired by the daily work.
+He is completely tired of the daily work.
 He doesn’t believe in the meeting of Danny Casey and considers it to be another wild story.
-He likes watching a football match and go to watch the match every Saturday.
+He likes watching a football match and goes to watch the match every Saturday.
 He blesses Casey and predicts that he will play like Tom Finney one day.

 Sophie liked her brother Geoff more than any other person because she understood her feelings and listened to her wild stories attentively.
 Geoff had dropped out the school 3 years ago and worked as an apprentice mechanic.
-She took him brother cum a friend and always shared her heart first.
+She took him as brother cum a friend and always shared her heart first.

 4. What socio-economic background did Sophie belong to?
 What are the indicators of her family’s financial status?

 Sophie belongs to a lower-middle-class family but her financial status does not allow her to think more than working in a biscuit factory.
-The occupation of his father and her brother indicate the family’s financial status.
+The occupation of his father and her brother indicates the family’s financial status.
 Her brother has left school and worked as an apprentice mechanic.
 His father is working all day even after bad health.
 He has no good money to get good treatment.